MirjBour/LKF_MITgcm/README.md

 ## Acknowledgments

 This work is based on the LKF detection methods developed by Nils Hutter.
-Visit the [lkf_tools repository](https://github.com/nhutter/lkf_tools) and  [lkf MITgcm 2 km repository](https://github.com/nhutter/lkf_mitgcm2km/tree/main) for more information.
+Visit the [lkf_tools repository](https://github.com/nhutter/lkf_tools) and  [lkf_mitgcm2km repository](https://github.com/nhutter/lkf_mitgcm2km/tree/main) for more information.

 ## Contact